Diana Dowek

-Diana Dowek (born January 1, 1942) is a visual artist, known for one of her first series, denoting her engagement in human rights movements.
-Dowek also was a founder of the Association of Visual Artists of the Republic of Argentina (AVARA) and is now a Vice President.
+Diana Dowek (born January 1, 1942) is an Argentine visual artist, known for one of her first series, denoting her engagement in human rights movements.
+Dowek also was a founder of the Association of Visual Artists of the Argentine Republic (AVARA) and is now a Vice President.

 Biography

 Diana Dowek was born in Buenos Aires, Argentina on January 1, 1942.
 She has been labeled a Postwar and Contemporary Artist.
-It is worth mentioning that in 1975, Dowek experienced a huge change in her life; the coup that overturned the Argentinian President.
+It is worth mentioning that in 1975, Dowek experienced a huge change in her life; the coup that overturned the Argentine President.
 Some sources do, however, note that this event as well as the Vietnam war is what led Diana Dowek to her activist movements, seeing as she experienced so much terrorism.

 In 1964, Diana Dowek would settle down and marry her husband before moving to Italy.
 While they did enjoy the life they lived out in the country, it only took a year before they felt homesick, thus packing up once again and returning to Argentina.
 From that point on, they have stayed in Argentina ever since.

-Diana Dowek would go through some turning point events, such as a coup d'etat that was planned in order to overthrow the President Isabel Perón, leaving the government to be led by a military junta.
+Diana Dowek would go through some turning point events, such as a coup d'état that was planned in order to overthrow the President Isabel Perón, leaving the government to be led by a military junta.
 Due to this horrific event, Argentina would mark this time period as "Argentina's Dirty War"; a period that included terrorism and socialistic riots.
 This event could be compared to the predecessor, French Reign of Terror period, since similar in some events.
 This "Dirty War" had ended with 30,000 people disappearing by the year 1983.